 - I always book at least one guided food tour in a city as it gives me a snapshot of the life and culture of the people through their food.
 It also allows me to meet like minded people and make friends with complete strangers.
-I have booked food tours through Culinary Backstreets in Istanbul and Eating Europe Food Tours in the UK and Italy.
+I have booked Culinary Backstreets food tours in Istanbul and Eating Europe Food Tours in the UK (London East End food tour) and Italy.
 If you want to save money, there are also free walking tours in many cities, that may or may not require prior booking and a tip at the conclusion of the tour.

 - With this in mind, take time to discover places on your own, take photos and make copious notes to which you can refer to later, if necessary.
 Be sure to pick up a city map at the airport or train station or ask for one at your hotel.

 - Avoid lines and crowds at museums, places of worship and ancient sites and monuments by buying entrance tickets from their official websites.
 It is usually cheaper than buying on the day, and you can select your preferred date and time in advance.

 - Be respectful when visiting places of worship and prepare in advance to abide by the dress code and cover shoulders / arms and legs.
 At mosques women will be required to cover their hair and wear clothing that covers arms and legs.
 A pair of lightweight trousers and a shawl / pashmina / sarong should suffice.

 - If the water is unsafe to drink ensure that you buy drinking water from a reputable shop or supplier and take a bottle with you when you go out for the day.
 If there are public drinking water fountains for the public, use this to fill your water bottles while you are out during the day.